Section 0814 of ENGL5

 Growing up in L.A. and the San Fernando Valley shaped my sci fi, Blade Runner imagination--an event, it turns out, that would influence the rest of my life.
 That is, despite having had a baby at eighteen years old and raising her alone (which kept me rather busy), the haunt of L.A. eventually led me to my career: a life long study of modernity.
 And it has been marvelous.

 My first love is teaching, which is deeply related to my other love: being a scholar.
-My fields of specialization are in American Studies, 20th C. American Literature, and Technocultural Studies, which is to say I'm a theorist of modernity.
-I'm especially interested in anarcho-primitivism, technoracism and technopower relations (terms I created while writing my dissertaton), cyberpunk, environmental racism, the impending robot/A.I. apocalypse, and so much more--which I'll spare you.
+My fields of specialization are in 20th C. American Literature (emphasis in modernism and African American literature and theory), and Technocultural Studies, which is to say I'm a theorist of modernity.
+I'm especially interested in anarcho-primitivism, techno-racism and techno-power relations (terms I created while writing my dissertaton), cyberpunk, environmental racism, the politics of aesthetics, the impending robot/A.I. apocalypse, and so much more.